 The GETMAIN and FREEMAIN macro instructions allocate and free one or more areas of virtual storage.
-Although most of the functions of these macro instructions are available to any user, several new functions are available only to programs executing in supervisor state under protection key zero.
+Although most of the functions of these macro instructions are available to any user, several functions of the GETMAIN and FREEMAIN macro instructions are available only to programs executing in supervisor state under protection key zero.

-One of the new functions permits a branch entry to the GETMAIN and FREEMAIN routines, rather than an SVC entry.
-Although use of the this function requires additional work on the part of the user, the branch entry is significantly more efficient than the SVC entry and does save some system overhead.
+One of the functions permits a branch entry to the GETMAIN and FREEMAIN routines, rather than an SVC entry.
+Although use of this function requires additional work on the part of the user, the branch entry is significantly more efficient than the SVC entry and does save some system overhead.
 This function is provided via the BRANCH parameter.

-Another function, available only with the branch entry function, allows the user, executing in key zero, to specify the actual key in which the requested storage is to be obtained.
+Another function available only with the branch entry function, allows the user, executing in key zero, to specify the actual key in which the requested storage is to be obtained.
 This function is provided via the KEY parameter.